vidushraj1/university-progression-calculator-webapp/README.md

 The goal of this refactoring was to address the limitations of the original application (e.g., single-session data, non-interactive CLI, rigid structure) and re-engineer it as a professional, multi-user, and scalable web service.

 **Live Web Application:** [https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/](https://vidushrajselvaraj19.github.io/university-progression-app/)
-*(Note: Replace with your actual GitHub Pages URL after deployment)*

 ### New Features & Improvements